 As noted above, any staff who are expected to work 630 hours or more will become eligible for full medical benefits.
-Historically, employees in hourly positions did not qualify for medical benefits.
-Now, hourly staff accumulate time across all their jobs with the district.
 Programs should plan to budget for medical costs or adjust hourly schedules to minimize unanticipated costs.
 You can contact HR to request information about an hourly employee's accumulated working time.